Hoptune/XIGrM/docs/Description.rst

 2500          Entropy of the shell at :math:`R_{2500}`
 ============  ===========

+Besides, there are other attributes of `class halo_props` which might be useful, see Halo Analysis Module for details.

 Examples
 ----------
 Coming soon...
 For now, see `Final_Tutorial.ipynb <https://github.com/Hoptune/XIGrM/blob/master/Final_Tutorial.ipynb>`_ for details.